FaisalHammad1999/futureproofwiki/Data-Manipulation.md

 When doing pure data handling in Python, a very popular tool is [Jupyter Lab](https://jupyter.org/about), a browser based enviroment with REPL capabilites that can be especially useful when piecing together smaller chunks of logic.
-It is something of an industry standard in the field of data so today we will be using it too!
+It is something of an industry standard in the field of data so you can useit too!

 - `pipenv install jupyterlab`
 - `jupyter lab`

+If you have trouble installing some of the libraries locally, online tools such as [Google Colabatory](https://colab.research.google.com/) is a great option for a Cloud-based environment.
+A huge additional benefit of these tools is access to remote processing power for heavier calculations.
+As you work with larger datasets and are crunching bigger data, the free GPU access is very welcome!
+Colab is actually a wrapper around Jupyter with some additional features so you are using the same industry tools in the cloud environment.

 ***